The 7 Best Stand-Alone Bike Trails In Vermont

 Cycling along the Stowe Recreation Path (or Stowe Bike Path) is one of my favorite summertime activities.
 The path is only 5.5 miles one-way, but it meanders alongside a scenic river and ends in the quintessential New England town of Stowe.

-Along the way, stop to eat a delicious meal, drink some craft brews, and take a dip in one of the many swimming holes.
+Along the way, cyclists can stop to eat a delicious meal, drink some craft brews, and take a dip in one of the many swimming holes.
 If you visit Stowe, rent a bike and spend an afternoon on this iconic Vermont bike trail.
 You won’t be disappointed!

 3. The VTXL